mbdavid/LiteDB/README.md

 This structure will be work more close to a DBMS (centralized database instance with a server running).

+## cons
 - Will not support N application running in some datafile (like many desktops apps using a server datafile)
 - Console shell CLI must be always disconected?

 ### To think about
-- Be portable only `netstandard 1.4` (run .net 4.5, core, UWP 10, xamarin)
+- Be .NET 3.5 / portable `netstandard 1.4` (run .net 4.6, core, UWP 10, xamarin)
 - Write operation can be in an async Task?
 Will be rock in performance :)
+- Remove all "unnecessary" code (code that could be in another lib/exe)
+   - Shrink
+   - Shell inside core
+   - Stats

 =============================================================================